To add tickets to a customer, follow these steps:

 - To print the ticket, click on the printer icon.

-Remember to Save your changes when done.
+Save your changes when done.

 For more information about this and all other features in VISP, reach out to your VISP client success team today.